spliffli/news-trading-analyzer/docs/index-en.md

 ## What kind of news moves the market?

-If you go to `investing.com/economic-calendar/` you will find a big list of news events which have an impact on the market:
+If you go to `investing.com/economic-calendar/` you will find a big list of news events which have an impact on the market.
+These are also known as 'economic news indicators':

 ![](images/economic-calendar.png)